lib/goal-core.mjsstores goals, validates completion, formats summaries, redacts sensitive text, and tracks persisted tool history.

 VS Code Copilot Chat

-The VS Code Chat adapter uses:adapters/vscode-chat/agents/goal-system.agent.mdadapters/vscode-chat/hooks/goal-system.jsonadapters/vscode-chat/hook-runner.mjsadapters/vscode-chat/mcp-server.mjs
+The VS Code Chat adapter uses:adapters/vscode-chat/agents/goal-system.agent.mdadapters/vscode-chat/hooks/goal-system.jsonadapters/vscode-chat/hook-runner.mjsbin/goalctl.mjs

-Drift enforcement
+Drift recovery

-Adapters track non-goal tool calls while a goal is open.| Count since update | Behavior |
+Adapters track non-goal tool calls while a goal is open.| Count since checkpoint | Behavior |

 |---|---|